1Remote/1Remote/DEVELOP.md

 For convenience, set alias to it - open administrative PowerShell, go to repository root and run `Set-Alias ib $pwd\Invoke-Build.ps1`.

-Run `ib ?` to get list of available tasks:
+Run `ib ?` to get list of available tasks (anywhere in the repository directory hierarchy):

 ```
 PS C:\Projects\PRemoteM> ib ?